k-karlovic/bottle-classification/README.md

 <br />

-It is defined for which training and testing algorithm "svm.SVC()" is used, and parameter ranges are defined.
+It is defined for which training and testing algorithm `svm.SVC()` is used, and parameter ranges are defined.

 <br />